Dr Sarah Pickett

-I am a Wellcome Trust Research Career Re-entry fellow, investigating the complex interactions between mitochondrial and nuclear genetic variations and their impact on mitochondrial disease.
+I am a Wellcome Career Re-entry fellow, investigating the complex interactions between mitochondrial and nuclear genetic variations and their impact on mitochondrial disease.

-- Searching nuclear chromosomes for regions shared more frequently in patients with similar symptoms (linkage and association analysis).
+- Searching nuclear chromosomes for regions shared more frequently in patients with similar symptoms (whole genome family-based linkage analysis and whole cohort-based association analysis).

 - Sequencing nuclear DNA to identify variations that cause differences in clinical outcome.

 - Characterising variants, showing how they cause these differences.

 - Developing statistical models to estimate disease outcome based on genetic risk factors

 The discovery of genetic risk factors for m.3243A>G-related disease will improve our understanding of this common mitochondrial disease and allow clinicians to tailor patient treatment and advice.